Lincoln's Last Journey

 After lunch, we’ll visit Blandford Church and Cemetery.
 The Church is only one of a handful in the country whose intricate, decorative stained-glass windows were completely executed under the direction of the famous designer Louis Comfort Tiffany of New York.
 A guided tour reveals its history as an 18th-century Anglican house of worship, its eventual abandonment and fall into disrepair, its use as a field hospital during the Siege of Petersburg, and its restoration by the Ladies Memorial Association as a shrine to the South’s “Lost Cause.”

 The adjacent Blandford Cemetery is one of the oldest and largest in America.
-It is the resting place of an estimated 30,000 Confederate soldiers who lost their lives during the Siege of Petersburg.

 Our next stop is Point of Rocks.
 It was here that Gen. F. Butler established his headquarters and built a hospital for the wounded.
 President Lincoln visited the injured troops here in 1865.
 We will hear a firsthand account of this visit.

-We’ll wrap up the day with dinner at Buz and Ned’s Real Barbecue.
+Back in Richmond, we will visit Hollywood Cemetery and wrap up the day with dinner at Buz and Ned’s Real Barbecue.
 The restaurant’s owner and namesake, Buz, was challenged by Food Network’s Bobby Flay on his show, Throwdown with Bobby Flay, and took away the win for his spare ribs!
 Famous for its barbecue and hospitality, this Richmond favorite is sure to please.

 Evacuation Sunday began on April 2, 1865, when the fall of Richmond became imminent.
-President Davis, his cabinet and Confederate defenders abandoned Richmond and fled south on the last open railroad line.
+Confederate president Davis, his cabinet and defenders abandoned Richmond and fled south on the last open railroad line.
 The retreating soldiers were under orders to set fire to supply warehouses, bridges and the armory as they left.
 The fire spread out of control and much of Richmond was destroyed.
 After the surrender of the city, the fire was extinguished by Union troops but would eventually become known as the Evacuation Fire of 1865.

-Walk in the footsteps of President Lincoln as he witnessed the destruction of the Confederate capital.
+Walk in the footsteps of President Lincoln as he witnessed the destruction of the former Confederate capital.
 The “On to Richmond” battle cry had come full circle.
 Much of the city was in ashes.
 (At the time of Lincoln’s visit, the surrender at Appomattox was only five days away, and the assassination of President Lincoln was only 10 days away.)
 As Lincoln made his way through the city, he was followed by masses of newly freed slaves.